 Detoxification means different things to different people.
 Some think of detoxing as purging stool from the colon using fiber and other supplements.
-Others interpret it to mean a type of diet -- usually a fast or some combination of juices and veggies -- that cleanses the colon while helping them lose weight.
+Others interpret it to mean a type of diet — usually a fast or some combination of juices and veggies — that cleanses the colon while helping them lose weight.

 Your skin, respiratory system, immune system, intestines and kidneys all help the body detox, but a large part of the responsibility falls to the liver.
 When toxins reach the liver, they're chemically altered to reduce their toxicity, then they're sent to the kidneys for elimination in the urine.

 Antioxidants in Green Tea

 The primary polyphenols in green tea are flavonoids.
 Among the various flavonoids, some of the most potent antioxidants belong to a group called catechins.
-While green tea contains several different catechins, one of them -- epigallocatechin gallate, or EGCG -- is the most abundant and has the strongest antioxidant capacity, reported the World Journal of Gastrointestinal Pharmacology and Therapeutic_s in August 2015.
+While green tea contains several different catechins, one of them — epigallocatechin gallate, or EGCG — is the most abundant and has the strongest antioxidant capacity, reported the _World Journal of Gastrointestinal Pharmacology and Therapeutic_s in August 2015.
 Green tea also contains L-theanine, an amino acid that's used to produce another important antioxidant, glutathione.

-There's no way around it -- you need a healthy liver to properly detoxify your body.
+There's no way around it — you need a healthy liver to properly detoxify your body.
 Green tea can help with that.
 For starters, the liver desperately needs antioxidants.
-The same chemical activity in the liver that neutralizes toxins also produces unavoidable byproducts -- free radicals.
+The same chemical activity in the liver that neutralizes toxins also produces unavoidable byproducts — free radicals.
 To stay in balance and keep doing its job properly, the liver must have enough antioxidants to counteract all of the free radicals.

 Taking too much acetaminophen causes liver damage.
 Studies using lab rats demonstrated that EGCG reduced the action of liver enzymes involved in drug metabolism, which in turn limited acetaminophen's toxic impact on the liver, reported BioMedicine in September 2015.

 - World Journal of Gastrointestinal Pharmacology and Therapeutics: Antioxidants in Liver Health

-- BioMedicine: Protective Effects of Epigallocatechin-3-Gallate Against Acetaminophen-Induced Liver Injury in Rats
+- BioMedicine: "Protective Effects of Epigallocatechin-3-Gallate Against Acetaminophen-Induced Liver Injury in Rats"

-- International Journal of Clinical and Experimental Medicine: The Effect of Green Tea Intake on Risk of Liver Disease: A Meta-Analysis
+- International Journal of Clinical and Experimental Medicine: "The Effect of Green Tea Intake on Risk of Liver Disease: A Meta-Analysis"